googleinterns/step6-2020/README.md

 ### Objective

 This is our Google 2020 [STEP internship](https://buildyourfuture.withgoogle.com/programs/step/) project.
-Support Local Businesses is a platform where businesses can share how the COVID-19 Pandemic affected them and reach out to the general public for assistance virtually.
+Bloom is a platform where businesses can share how the COVID-19 Pandemic affected them and reach out to the general public for assistance virtually.

 We build for the small businesses around the world that are being affected